cloudflare/cloudflare-docs/content/workers/observability/logging/real-time-logs.md

 ---
 pcx_content_type: concept
-title: Real-time logs with wrangler tail
+title: Real-time logs
 meta:
-  description: Debug your Worker application by accessing logs and exceptions through `wrangler tail`.
+  description: Debug your Worker application by accessing logs and exceptions through the Cloudflare dashboard or wrangler tail.
 ---

 # Log from Workers

 Debugging is a critical part of developing a new application — whether running code in the initial stages of development, or trying to understand an issue occurring in production.

-You can access logs and exceptions for your Workers using [`wrangler tail`](/workers/observability/log-from-workers/#use-wrangler-tail).

 The Workers platform captures all `console.log`'s and uncaught exceptions, in addition to information about the event itself.